Arsen-Robotics/bigfootbot/docker/web/webrtc_video/README.md

 ## Overview

 This project implements a WebRTC-based video streaming system for the Bigfootbot robot.
 It provides real-time video streaming capabilities with low latency using GStreamer and NVIDIA GPU acceleration.
+The system is available in both Python and C++ implementations.

 ```mermaid
 graph TD